HRTCloudDemo/HRTCloudDemo.github.io/README.markdown

+# IBM Cloud Workshop

-This is the web site for Hochschule Reutlingen Cloud Demos.
+This is the web site for the [IBM Cloud Workshop](https://hrtclouddemo.github.io/) at Hochschule Reutlingen.

 # Publish New Content